nicholasgriffen/ron/README.md

 ## deployment strategy

-The application is deployed to Heroku using the buildpack at: https://github.com/HashNuke/heroku-buildpack-elixir.git
+The server application with client bundle is deployed to Heroku using the buildpack at: https://github.com/HashNuke/heroku-buildpack-elixir.git
 Note that it is unnecessary to deploy the client application, and Heroku has difficulty if the deployment is attempted from the top level of this repo.
 I built the client application and copied the server application (with client at priv/static) to a new repo.
 Then I deployed that new repo following instructions at https://hexdocs.pm/phoenix/heroku.html.